Dr. Tyler A. Gerdin (pronounced "Jer"-"dean")

 It was such a gift for me to develop relationships with kids and adults with developmental and psychiatric challenges before completing masters and doctoral degrees in clinical psychology.
 These experiences taught me that making trusting relationships is always the first priority.
 I learned to listen to people before I knew the “right answers” that graduate training would give.

 When not doing the work I love, I spend time with my wife and children, and enjoy running/working out, and downhill and slalom waterskiing.
-I'm passionate about community building, splitting firewood (since it reminds me of home in Minnesota), and collecting more books than I can possibly read.
-Even though he had a scholarship to play the trombone in college, you probably won't be hearing brass music coming from my office anytime soon.
+I'm passionate about community building, splitting firewood (it reminds me of home in Minnesota), and collecting more books than I can possibly read.
+Even though I had a scholarship to play the trombone in college, you probably won't be hearing brass music coming from my office anytime soon.
 I feel grateful to live in Spokane and want to be a good neighbor.